Skip to main content

 Temporary Processing and Storage

-• Generating the converted output file
+• Generate the converted output file

-• Handling multi-step or format-specific conversion workflows
+• Handle multi-step or format-specific conversion workflows

 Section 05